 3. Buy Generic & Get Your Groceries Online

 This is one of my favorite ways to save money because, on a lot of products, we honestly can’t tell the difference between name brand and generic store brands.
 You may think that it won’t save a lot of money but if you do this for months and even years, you’ll notice real quickly how much further your dollar goes on those grocery trips.
-Not to mention that grocery shopping online is great because it not only keeps us safer during this pandemic, it also makes sure that we grab everything we need while not spending over our budget.
+Not to mention that grocery shopping online is great because it not only keeps us safer, it also makes sure that we grab everything we need while not spending over our budget.

 4. Change Your Lightbulbs